 Karma is talking about all these types of behavior and, specifially, the urges that bring them on.

 The Four General Laws of Karma

 There are four general laws of karma.

 The Certainty of Results

 This is phrased in a very special way.
 If we experience unhappiness, it is certain that this is ripening from our previous destructive behavior.
-It is not saying that if we commit destructive actions, it is certain it will ripen in unhappiness.
+It is not saying that if we commit destructive actions, it is certain that it will ripen in unhappiness.
 Why?
 Because we can purify negative karma.
 If it were stated in that second way, it would suggest that it is impossible to purify karma.
 If we do experience unhappiness, we can be sure that it came from destructive behavior; if we experience happiness, we can be certain that it ripened from constructive behavior.
 This relationship between behavior and feeling a level of happiness or unhappiness is very important to understand.
 We are not saying that if you act destructively, it produces unhappiness.